 21.4.4 Substance Abuse

-If the provider observes or has other evidence of the customer's use of alcohol or drugs, the provider must report the observations and evidence immediately—within one business day—to the VR counselor.
+If the provider observes or has other evidence of the customer's use of alcohol or drugs, the provider must report the observations and evidence within one business day to the VR counselor.
 The provider must document that the VR counselor was informed of all observations and other evidence of the customer's use of alcohol or drugs.

 …